cosmos/sdk-tutorials/academy/2-cosmos-concepts/1-architecture.md

 *Why develop a game of checkers?*
 <br/><br/>
-This **design project** is meant to get you thinking and will evolve in stages as you learn more about the Cosmos SDK concepts.
-You will better understand and experience how the Cosmos SDK improves your productivity by handling the boilerplate as you progress your design through the sections and explore what the boilerplate does.
+This **design project** is meant to get you thinking and will evolve in stages as you learn more about Cosmos SDK concepts.
+You will better understand and experience how the Cosmos SDK improves your productivity by handling the boilerplate as you progress your design through the following sections and explore what the boilerplate does.

 <br/>